Chrysler Building: Competition for "world's tallest building" title

-In response, Van Alen obtained permission for a 125 ft spire and had it secretly constructed inside the frame of his building.
-The spire was delivered to the site in four different sections.
-On October 23, 1929, one week after surpassing the Woolworth Building's height and one day before the Wall Street Crash of 1929, the spire was assembled.
+In response, Van Alen obtained permission for a 125 ft spire.
+He had it secretly constructed inside the frame of the Chrysler Building, ensuring that Severance did not know the Chrysler Building's ultimate height until the end.
+The spire was delivered to the site in four sections.
+On October 23, 1929, one week after the Chrysler Building surpassed the Woolworth Building's height and one day before the Wall Street Crash of 1929, the spire was assembled.
 According to one account, "the bottom section of the spire was hoisted to the top of the building's dome and lowered into the 66th floor of the building."
 Then, within 90 minutes the rest of the spire's pieces were raised and riveted in sequence, raising the tower to 1,046 feet.
 Van Alen, who witnessed the process from the street along with its engineers and Walter Chrysler, compared the experience to watching a butterfly leaving its cocoon.
 In the October 1930 edition of Architectural Forum, Van Alen explained the design and construction of the crown and needle:

 The steel tip brought the Chrysler Building to a height of 1046 ft, greatly exceeding 40 Wall Street's height.
 Contemporary news media did not write of the spire's erection, nor were there any press releases celebrating the spire's erection.
 Even the New York Herald Tribune, which had virtually continuous coverage of the tower's construction, did not report on the spire's installation until days after the spire had been raised.